 The IEA has – along with the Adam Smith Institute – received money from the tobacco industry:

-5 (b) Some organisations to watch out for: (what do they really stand for?)
+6.2 Some other organisations to watch out for:

 This is an interesting organisation: it was registered as a charity in 1967 (according to Hansard 1991-12-20) in order to promote education in industrial and commercial affairs.
 You will also find in Hansard (debates for 14th may 1996) a statement by Frank Dobson to the effect that the charity was used by Westminster Tories as part of their election campaigning in the late 1980s, and that it provided over £98,000 to a Tory marketing organisation.
 Donations to this fund, Dobson said, came from the Duke of Westminster, Trusthouse Forte, Taylor Woodrow, Allied Lyons, Rank Hovis McDougall, Brooke Bond OXO, Dewhurst, Whitbread and Grand Metropolitan – all undeclared contributions which had to be repaid.

 Key to the affairs of Westminster Council at the time was Dame Shirley Porter (heiress of Tesco fortunes) who was only very recently finally forced to pay back money to the Council.
 You may remember that she was found guilty of “gerrymandering” i.e. buying Tory votes by selling council houses in order to move into the Borough middle class families that would vote for her.
 The working class council house residents ended up in asbestos-infested slums according to Frank Dobson.
 Although she owed the council £42 million in surcharges interests and costs she finally (in 2004, after nearly 20 years of legal wrangling!) agreed to pay back £12.3 million.